Costco is Selling a Sweet Snack That’s The Perfect Pick Me Up Throughout the Day

-We’ll be the first to admit that spending so much time at home, has turned us into major fans of all things snack-wise.
-And now that award season has begun, we’re making sure that our cabinets are stocked and ready to be enjoyed.
-While we love browsing through the cookie aisle and finding indulgent goodies to add to our cart, we always try and find snacks that are on the healthier side but are just as delicious.
-Luckily for us, Costco has added a new item to their shelves that will surely leave you feeling totally satisfied with every bite: RipVan Wafels.
+We’ll be the first to admit that spending so much time at home has turned us into major snack fans.
+And now that award season has begun, we’re making sure that our cabinets are stocked and readily available to be enjoyed.
+While we love browsing through the cookie aisle and finding indulgent goodies to add to our cart, we always try and find snacks that are somewhat on the healthier side, too.
+Luckily for us, Costco has added a new item to their shelves that will surely leave you feeling totally satisfied with every bite: Dutch Caramel and Vanilla wafels.

 Popular Instagram account @costcosisters shared the tasty finds and wrote: “Indulge without the guilt!”🤤 These @ripvanwafels stroopwafels look so good!
 Add them to your list of must haves!🤩” Anything that we can snack on and not feel guilty about after is always a plus for us, so we’re already so fond of these mini wafels.